VIRTUAL FAMILIARIZATION TOUR OF VIRGINIA’S SHENANDOAH VALLEY

 Let the tour begin!

-Welcome from the Shenandoah Valley Regional Airport
+Welcome from the Shenandoah Valley Airport

 Our interstate infrastructure, rail lines, third-party logistics providers, and inland port facility are complemented and enhanced by regional air service with seamless access to major markets through United.
-Shenandoah Valley Regional Airport travelers have direct flight access to United’s global network of flights through two major hubs – Washington-Dulles International Airport and Chicago O’Hare International Airport.
-Through this successful service, and a full range of general aviation amenities for corporate travel, the Shenandoah Valley Regional Airport fully supports industry in the Shenandoah Valley.
+Shenandoah Valley Airport travelers have direct flight access to United’s global network of flights through two major hubs – Washington-Dulles International Airport and Chicago O’Hare International Airport.
+Through this successful service, and a full range of general aviation amenities for corporate travel, the Shenandoah Valley Airport fully supports industry in the Shenandoah Valley.

 (1 min. watch)